Welcome to The Musicians' Company's Archive website.

 Treasures:

-The next phase was to seek out other 'Treasures' and Artifacts owned by the Musicians' Company (such as original manuscript scores, letters, artworks and publications, together with information and supporting documents), photograph them, research their history and provenance and where possible and appropriate, provide a link back to the Court Meeting Minutes that refer, eg the decision to offer the Honorary Freedom of the Company to Sir Edward German was discussed in a Court Meeting on 7th July 1936 and a link to the Minutes of that meeting is provided on the page that presents the Composers autograph manuscript of Masque (Click Here).
+The next phase was to seek out other 'Treasures' and Artifacts owned by the Musicians' Company (such as original manuscript scores, letters, artworks, and publications, together with information and supporting doucuments), photograph them, research their history and provenance and where possible and appropriate, provide a link back to the Court Meeting Minutes that refer, eg the decision to offer the Honorary Freedom of the Company to Sir Edward German was discussed in a Court Meeting on 7th July 1936 and a link to the Minutes of that meeting is provided on the page that presents the Composer's autograph manuscript of Masque (Click Here).

-For example, the image left is the first page of Sir Edward Elgar's Elegy, which was composed for the Musicians' Company in 1909.
+For example, the image left is the first page of Sir Edward Elgar's Elegy, which was composed for the Musician's Company in 1909.
 When presenting the manuscript, Elgar's accompanying letter apologised for "...the red ink disaster on the first page".
 Click Here for more information on this important set of documents.
 This aspect of the Archive will naturally remain under continuous development and improvement as more things come to light.
-If anyone has any documents, photographs, scores, performance bills or programmes, other ephemera, or items of particular interest,
+If anyone has any documents, photographs, scores, performance bills or programmes, other ephemera, or items of particular interest, relevance or importance (which they wouldn't mind being photographed and presented on this Archive website), please get in touch via the Contact section of this website.

 Company Handbooks: